Pre-Painted Galvanized/Aluzinc Steel Coil -Best selling

 Usually within thirty working days after receiving buyer’s advance payment or LC.
 We will arrange the factory manufacturing as soon as possible.
 The cargo readiness usually takes 15-25 days, but the shipment will depend on the vessel situation.

-The lifespan of steel coils can vary depending on various factors such as the quality of the steel, its usage, maintenance, and environmental conditions.
-However, with proper care and maintenance, steel coils can typically last for several decades.
+- The maximum thickness of steel coils can vary depending on various factors such as the type of steel, manufacturing process, and industry requirements.
+However, in general, steel coils can range from a few millimeters to several inches in thickness.

 Send your message to us